alexandrerf3/LaikaLLM-Reproduction/mkdocs/docs/index.md

     │   ├── 📄 utils.py                  <- Contains utils function for the project
     │   └── 📄 yml_parse.py              <- Script responsible for coordinating the parsing of the .yaml file
     │
-    ├── 📁 tests                         <- Package containing all tests for the source code
-    |
+    ├── 📄 LICENSE                       <- MIT License
-    ├── 📄 laikaLLM.py                   <- Script to invoke via command line to use LaikaLLM via .yaml ├── 📄 LICENSE                       <- MIT License
-    ├── 📄 params.yml                    <- The example .yaml config for starting using LaikaLLM
-    ├── 📄 README.md                     <- The top-level README for developers using this project
+    ├── 📄 laikaLLM.py                   <- Script to invoke via command line to use LaikaLLM via .yaml ├── 📄 params.yml                    <- The example .yaml config for starting using LaikaLLM ├── 📄 README.md                     <- The top-level README for developers using this project
     └── 📄 requirements.txt              <- The requirements file for reproducing the environment (src package)